Build-up: International External Growth Strategy

 External Growth or Organic Growth?

 The two growth strategies are very different.
 They each involve specificity of investments, governance and organizations.
-They Build up strategy and organic growth differ in planning and timing.
+The build up strategy and organic growth differ in planning and timing.

 It is generally slower than growth by acquisition.
 Often easier to achieve than finding, acquiring and successfully integrating a target company.
 In principle, it is without radical change compared to the existing growth model.
 It requires a good understanding of processes, HR and legal matters.